RandumbPurson/CMSE-202-Dream-Project/README.md

 A project to classify dreams using fMRI data from Horikawa Et.
 Al - [dream classification dataset](http://brainliner.jp/data/brainliner/Human_Dream_Decoding)

+> If you need to get the dataset, please read the section at the bottom of this file so that we all have the same file structure!

 ## TODO
 - [ ] Data Exploration
     - [x] Initial Exploration